Sage-Bionetworks/PythonEmbedInR/README.md

 ```

 Note that we do not want the following from the `synapseclient.entity` module:
-* `function: privateGet` from any of the classes
+* `function: privateGet` from any of the classes, and
 * `class: Entity`

-First, define your `selectClasses` in the shared .R file:
+First, we define the `selectClasses` function in the `shared.R` file:
 ```r
 methodsToOmit <- "privateGet"
 classToSkip <- "Entity"